Avelia-tr/Fourrier-Based-Rhythm-Eval/README.md

 HOW TO USE:

-`dotnet run -- {map id} {sample Rate}`
+`dotnet run -- args_listed_below`

-this will outputs a graph in the same directory

-sample rate should probably be no more than 10 for performance purposes but don't hesitate to push it !
+this supports multiple arguement but each arguement support only 1 sub_arguement (unless precised so)

-thanks misha for the contribution math wise of the last version :3
+thanks misha for the contribution math wise of the last version :3 -s Api_id Api_secret

-goals of arguement to add for dev purposes :
- -s Api_id Api_secret
     creates a file storing the apikey/secret
  -m map_id